Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and Experimental Validation: Soft Body Robot Model: Shape

-Realizing this inchworm concept relies on alternating raising the friction of the robot with the ground on the left and then the right end of the robot.
-Predicting this friction requires knowledge of the exact shape of the robot, including the effects of gravity on the shape.
-Also critical is the profile of the vertical force between the actuator and the ground (which we refer to as \textquotedbl ground force\textquotedbl{} distribution).
+Realizing inchworm action relies on alternately raising the friction of the robot against the ground, between the left and right ends of the robot.
+Predicting and controlling this friction requires knowledge of the exact shape of the robot including the effects of gravity on the shape. { What is also critical is the profile of } the vertical force between the actuator and the ground (which we refer to as \textquotedbl contact force\textquotedbl{} distribution).

-This section develops an analytical static model of the robot and ground force distribution as a function of applied voltages on the actuators.
+This section develops an analytical static model of the robot and {contact force} distribution as a function of applied voltages on the actuators.